dyfer08/UnityTools/README.md

 - To add a line, create a Vector1 property and call it "[Line]".
 The property will be ignored and a line will appear in inspector.
 - To add a header, create a Vector1 property and call it "[Header(Any title you want)]" where "Any title you want" is your text.
 The property will be ignored and a header will appear in inspector.
 - To add a space, create a Vector1 property and call it "[Space(999)]" where "999" is your space in pixels.
 The property will be ignored and a space will appear in inspector.

+**No more properties**
+- Alternatively for Header and Space tags you can avoid to create a Vector1 property and add them directly in an existing property name.
+So for example if you have a Texture property called "Main texture" and you want to insert a header above, you can rename it "[Header(Any title you want)]Main texture".